Culturally Sensitive Tourism in the Arctic (2018-2021)

 Before the COVID-19 pandemic, tourism was growing fast in Arctic areas and bringing unforeseen opportunities to support local livelihoods and lifestyles.
 At the same time, limited knowledge of Indigenous and other local cultures in Northern communities has been calling for more open, respectful and sensitive dialogue among different tourism actors.
 In fact, the project partners in Finland, Sweden, Norway, Canada and Denmark/Greenland have highlighted the pressing demand for new tourism products and services that draw on the rich natural and cultural resources of the region.
-Our aim is to increase knowledge of sensitive tourism development, open up dialogues between different actors and make a change in the product development to be based more on cooperation and being true to oneself.
+The aim of the project was to increase knowledge of sensitive tourism development, open up dialogues between different actors and make a change in the product development to be based more on cooperation and being true to oneself.
 If implemented in a large scale, this kind of shift might the tourism to be more sensitive, sustainable and responsible after-COVID-19 in Arctic areas and beyond.

-The project introduces cultural sensitivity as a core value that guides the project activities from benchmarking to test visits, workshops to online courses.
-These activities will help tourism start-ups and small and medium-sized enterprises to turn their place-based opportunities into viable tourism businesses in close cooperation with a wide range of tourism practitioners and scholars across the Arctic area.
-This will also contribute to a more positive business climate for tourism companies.
+The project introduced cultural sensitivity as a core value that guides the project activities from benchmarking to test visits, workshops to online courses.
+These activities were designed to help tourism start-ups and small and medium-sized enterprises to turn their place-based opportunities into viable tourism businesses in close cooperation with a wide range of tourism practitioners and scholars across the Arctic area.
+The outcomes of the project continue to contribute to a more positive business climate for tourism companies.

 By visiting our blog, you can read inspirational texts from our partners and associated partners about tourism business and development.
 We have also gathered project publications here.
 Moreover, if you are interested how the project description looks like in the project partners’ own languages, you can read them over here.
 Just click the links or the titles above.

 In 2021, ARCTISEN launched two free, self-study courses that can be accessed here.
 These courses offer help and guidance to tourism entrepreneurs, workers, developers, DMOs, guides, students and everyone interested in questions related to cultural sensitivity in tourism.

-Welcome to follow our journey to culturally sensitive Arctic tourism!
+Welcome to learn more about our journey to culturally sensitive Arctic tourism!